formerly known as ... well, I won't tell, forget it ...

 dsp.dvi - talking to /dev/dsp and playing a sound on it

-fmsdevdocnew.dvi - slightly less-overwhelmingly old FMS documentation (includes basic documentation of the FMPlayer API)
+fmsdevdocnew.dvi - slightly newer FMS documentation (includes basic documentation of the FMPlayer API)

 Download FMS